EYH0602/paper-reading/LeanDojo/slides.md

 1. _File dependencies_: directed acyclic graph, nodes are files and edges are relations between files
 2. _ASTs_ of all files
 3. _States and tactics_: process all proofs to (PrevState, Tactic, NextState) triples
-4. _Premises_: recored where is defined and used on ASTs.
+4. _Premises_: recode where is defined and used on ASTs.

 ## ReProver